peddajagadeesh8/peddajagadeesh8-Amazon-Laptop-Prices-Analysis/README.md

 # Amazon-Laptop-Prices-Analysis
 ## Purpose
-The "Salary-Analysis" dataset in a Python project serves to explore and analyze salary-related information.
-It provides valuable insights into factors influencing salaries, such as education level, experience, or industry.
-By leveraging this dataset, the project aims to understand salary trends, identify patterns, and make informed decisions regarding compensation strategies or career choices.
+The purpose of analyzing Amazon laptop prices is to understand trends in pricing over time.
+By examining this data, we can identify factors influencing price fluctuations, such as brand popularity or technological advancements.
+This analysis helps consumers make informed purchasing decisions by revealing patterns in pricing strategies.
+It also assists retailers in adjusting their pricing strategies to stay competitive in the market.
+Overall, the goal is to provide insights that benefit both consumers and sellers in the laptop market.

 ## Table of Contents
 1. **Introduction**